 For the price, you're getting a lot here, so why not include wireless charging too?
-Well, wireless charging is expensive to add into any device.
-It's an extra, that can mean that the phone's RRP will have to reflect the increased build cost.
+Well, wireless charging is expensive to add to any device.
+It's an extra, which can mean that the phone's RRP will have to reflect the increased build cost.

-Since the A-series is dedicated towards packing a punch at a lower price point, that wouldn't make a whole lot of sense.
+Since the A-series is dedicated to packing a punch at a lower price point, that wouldn't make a whole lot of sense.

 On top of that, wireless charging for many is actually a little slow in comparison to wired.
 Typically, you'll find wireless charging pads are under 10W, while wired can even reach upwards of 20W (and more in some cases).